Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 - For font loading, only inject or apply custom fonts if --a-enable-fonts is true.
 - Add comments in JS to clarify where feature toggles are checked and enforced.

+#### Implementation Steps (Part 3)
+- Identify all locations in js/axiom.js and js/scripts.js where animations, transitions, font loading, or CSS reset are applied.
+- Refactor these locations to check the corresponding CSS variable using getComputedStyle before applying the feature.
+- Example: Only run animation logic if getComputedStyle(document.documentElement).getPropertyValue('--a-enable-animations').trim() === 'true'.
+- Add clear comments in JS code to indicate where feature toggles are checked and enforced.
+- Test all components and features to ensure toggles work as expected and do not break accessibility or usability.

 # Axiom01 Documentation & Forms Enhancement Audit

 ## Last Updated: 2025-07-14